Tree Fertilization

 100% Organic Fertilizer for Trees and Shrubs

 Many urban trees and shrubs are growing in soils that lack microbial activity and are considered to be “dead soils.”
 Due to difficult grown conditions including high pH soils, salinity, and high clay content, urban trees are often unable to extract the nutrients they need from the soil.
-Without proper nutrition the trees are unable to create enough energy to grow properly and sometimes they stop producing chlorophyll.
+Without proper nutrition, the trees are unable to create enough energy to grow properly and sometimes they stop producing chlorophyll.
 Urban trees often show signs of nutrient deprivation – when leaves turn yellow prematurely – are susceptible to fungus and insect pressure, and have stunted growth.
 This is why Organo-Lawn provides organic tree fertilization services for the trees in your Colorado home.

 Deep Root Tree / Shrub Fertilization: $65 Minimum Charge GET FREE ESTIMATE